pieterlukasse/hannibal-luigi/README.md

 * elasticsearch IP to point to in case you want to run without ES
 * stop the instance on its own after is done
 * on pre-emptible signal stop the machine and flush ES to disk
-* mrTarget --val should read a .ini file with the URIs of the data
+* mrTarget --val should read a .ini file **in the repo** with the URIs of the data
 * add data version

 ## Use cases

 - i want to have an API+ES up for 2-4 days while frontend develops
-- i want to run weekly for CD`
+- i want to run weekly for CD
 - i want to run the data pipeline for a release

+### 1. i rerun the data and copy to our dev ES

+The script should:
+1. spin ES
+2. run master of mrTarget
+3. take a snapshot
+5. ?reindex to devES?
+6. stop ES

-### CI/CD weekly flow
+### 2. CI/CD weekly flow

 The script should: